apache/directory-fortress-commander/README.txt

 ___________________________________________________________________________________
 ###################################################################################
-# SECTION 7:  Instructions to create Commander javadoc (optional)
+# SECTION 7:  Instructions to create Fortress Web javadoc (optional)
 ###################################################################################

 The service level documentation provides descriptions for each of the Commander pages.